The requirement to provide access to documents

 A psychiatrist can apply to the Tribunal to deny a patient access to documents by completing the Tribunal’s Application to deny access to documents (MHT 30) form.

-The completed form must be returned to the Tribunal’s registry via email to registry@mht.vic.gov.au at least 2 business days before the hearing date unless special circumstances apply (such as where the hearing concerned was listed as an urgent ECT hearing).
+The completed form must be emailed to the Tribunal's Registry Team (registry@mht.vic.gov.au) at least 2 business days before the hearing date unless special circumstances apply (such as where the hearing concerned was listed as an urgent ECT hearing).

 When the Tribunal receives an application to deny access to documents (MHT 30) it will schedule a hearing for the application before the main hearing.